Femoral shaft fractures are common, especially in high-energy trauma, with an incidence of around 4 per 10000 person-years.

 Common complications following femoral shaft fracture include:

 - Nerve injury or vascular injury

 - Pudendal nerve injury (around 10%) or femoral nerve injury (rare)

 - Mal-union (or rotational mal-alignment), delayed union, or non-union

 - Mal-union occurs in around 30% and 10% of proximal and distal fractures respectively

 More long-term problems include hip flexor or knee extensor weakness, limb stiffness, or re-fracture.

 Patients who survive the initial trauma associated with the injury typically heal well.

-Early mobilisation following intra-medullary nailing greatly reduces complications.
+Early mobilisation following surgical intervention greatly reduces complications.
 Bilateral femur fractures have higher rates of pulmonary complications and increased mortality rates, compared to unilateral fractures.

 - Femoral shaft fractures are common, especially in high-energy trauma or as pathological fractures in the elderly